rzshrote/pybrops/docs/_sources/standard_usage/breeding_protocols/mating_protocols.rst.txt

 Class Family Overview
 =====================

+The ``MatingProtocol`` family of classes is used to simulate mating for a set of parents.
+All ``MatingProtocol`` classes take a set of genomes and array specifying a mating configuration and use this data to simulate recombination and produce a set of offspring genomes.

 Summary of Mating Protocol Classes
 ==================================

+There are multiple pre-built mating protocol classes available in the ``pybrops.breed.prot.mate`` module in PyBrOpS.
+PyBrOpS provides implementations of self, two-way, three-way, and four-way crosses.
+The classes in this module are summarized below.

 .. list-table:: Summary of classes in the ``pybrops.breed.prot.mate`` module
     :widths: 25 20 50